majnioui/majnioui/README.md

 - 🌱 I’m currently learning **Ruby, VueJs**

-- 👨‍💻 My humble online footprint can be found on [majnioui.me](majnioui.me)
+- 👨‍💻 My humble online footprint can be found on [http://majnioui.me](http://majnioui.me)

 - 📫 You can reach me at **mo@majnioui.me**